Our Educational Program

-All of our upcoming workshops are listed along the right side of our website’s home page.
+Our upcoming workshops are listed on this page, as well as our website’s calendar.
 To sign up for a workshop, click on the workshop title, which will take you to the workshop information page.
-At the bottom of this page are clickable images that let you select the workshop option you want; when clicked, you are taken to PayPal.
+At the bottom of this page are clickable buttons that let you select the workshop option you want; when clicked, you are taken to PayPal.

 Do you offer workshops outside of Columbus?